Zen 4: Desktop

+Raphael

 On August 29, 2022, AMD announced four Zen 4-based Ryzen 7000 series desktop processors.
-The four Ryzen 7000 processors that were launched on September 27, 2022 consist of one Ryzen 5, one Ryzen 7, and two Ryzen 9 CPUs and they feature between 6 and 16 cores.
+The four Ryzen 7000 processors that were launched on September 27, 2022 consist of the Ryzen 5 7600X, Ryzen 7 7700X, and two Ryzen 9 CPUs: the 7900X and 7950X.
+The processors feature between 6 and 16 cores.

+A further three models were added to the Ryzen 7000 desktop processors lineup on January 10, 2023, after a keynote by AMD at CES that announced them alongside 3D V-Cache variants of Ryzen 7 and Ryzen 9 processors, which drop the X in the name of the first CPUs in the lineup.
+These three models are the Ryzen 5 7600, Ryzen 7 7700, and Ryzen 9 7900, which feature a lower TDP of 65 W, and come bundled with stock coolers, unlike the X-suffix processors.

+The Ryzen 9 7900X3D and 7950X3D processors with 3D V-Cache were released on February 28, 2023, followed by the Ryzen 7 7800X3D on April 6.

+Phoenix

+The Phoenix desktop APU's were launched on January 8, 2024 as the "Ryzen 8000G" series for the AM5 socket and marketed as first desktop processor to feature a dedicated AI Accelerator branded as "Ryzen AI".

+On April 1, 2024, AMD quietly released the Ryzen 8000 series of desktop processors without integrated graphics.

+Storm Peak

+Storm Peak is the codename given to Ryzen Threadripper 7000X HEDT and Ryzen Threadripper PRO 7000WX workstation processors, announced by AMD on October 19, 2023, and released on November 21, 2023.
+The Threadripper 7000X HEDT lineup consists of three models ranging from 24 to 64 cores, while the Threadripper PRO 7000WX workstation lineup encompasses six models ranging from 12 to 96 cores.

 Mobile

-At CES 2023, AMD announced its Phoenix and Dragon Range series of mobile processors based on Zen 4.
-The Phoenix processors target the mainstream notebook segment, feature an AI accelerator branded as "Ryzen AI", similar to Apple's Neural Engine, and is of a monolithic chip design, while the Dragon Range processors target the high-end segment, providing core counts up to 16 cores and 32 threads, and is built on a multi-chip module design, utilizing an I/O die and up to two core complex dies (CCDs).
+On January 4, 2023, AMD announced its Phoenix and Dragon Range series of mobile processors based on Zen 4 at the 2023 Consumer Electronics Show (CES).
+The Phoenix processors target the mainstream notebook segment, feature an AI accelerator branded as "Ryzen AI", similar to Apple's Neural Engine, and are of a monolithic chip design, while the Dragon Range processors target the high-end segment, providing core counts up to 16 cores and 32 threads, and are built on a multi-chip module design, utilizing an I/O die and up to two core complex dies (CCDs).